ClearCrystals/OS-P4-Stride-Scheduling/README.md

 The objectives for this project:

 To gain further knowledge of a real kernel, xv6.
-To familiarize yourself with a scheduler.
+To familiarize myself with a scheduler.
 To change that scheduler to implement a new algorithm - stride scheduling

 ## Stride Scheduling